 messageTypeId and a

-senderApplicationId that are used only for enterprise-to-enterprise publication.
+senderApplicationId that are configured only for enterprise-to-enterprise publications.

 Getting an Oauth Token for publication